Some of you may not need the following explanation and are looking for the free downloads. Feel free to scroll down to the bottom to find them.

 - Bean Bag Toss: This is a classroom activity that teaches concepts such as between, close, near, far, medium size, large and small.

 - Angry Turkeys: This is a bean bag toss game that can be used to teach prepositions.
 Directions and visuals are in a blog post.
 Click on the title and it will take you there.

-- Never Ever Dinner Plate instructions but no pictures
+- Never Ever Dinner Plate DTY instructions. pictures not provided.

 - Never Ever Dinner Plates TPT Version: For those of you who don’t want to take the time to find all the pictures, There is a set already made on TPT.

 - Play Clay: Another classroom activity that uses the flexibility of clay to introduce concepts such as long, short, whole, half, quarter, straight and curved.

 - Hula Hoops and Jump Ropes: A class room activity that uses the concepts right, left, around, through, over, under, straight, forward, backward, sideways, and skip one.

 - Tiddly Winks : This childhood game can be used to teach the concepts over, edge, closest, farthest, center, smallest and largest.

 - Cars and Maps: This is part of my concept group games.
 It teaches the concepts across, through, over, corner, beginning, end, and descriptive language in a board game format.